DavidMercier/TriDiMap/doc/tomography.rst

 ..  warning::
     It is not a 3D reconstruction, thus no need to align, to rotate or to distort the different slices.
-There is no misalignment or local disorientation, only if the indentatiom direction is not perpendicular to the sample surface.
+There is no misalignment or local disorientation, only if the indentation direction is not perpendicular to the sample surface.

 .. figure:: ./_pictures/gif_4Dmap/25x25pixels_25slices.gif
    :scale: 100 %